 When it was time to make my first payment on my student loan, I scrambled.
 “Wait, who do I pay this to?”
 I wondered.

-Knowing who your loan servicer is super important.
+Knowing who your loan servicer is super important to avoiding student loan default.
 I was confused because I didn’t realize that my lender and my loan servicer were two different entities.
-Once I realized that distinction, I was able to find my loan servicer and be able to come up with a repayment plan.

 Knowing your loan servicer is crucial so you can make on-time payments.